 Your campsite might not be the only visual draw in your area for guests who are photographers.
 Uncluttered landscapes where guests can take portraits are a popular attraction for Hipcampers.
 If there are epic views, water falls, parks, or sunrise / sunset spots nearby, consider referencing these sites and including pictures of them in your listing.
 You may also want to feature these spots on a “What to do nearby” amenities list for your guests when they arrive.

 Once you have your campsite optimized with details and experiences for photography and Instagram, make sure photos showcasing these are featured on your Hipcamp listing.
 You can also boost visibility by creating a hashtag or a dedicated Instagram account for your Hipcamp where you can share visual highlights with guests who will book with you.

 If you’re new to hosting and aren’t sure about the best photo-ops at your site, make sure to browse Hipcamp’s Instagram account for examples and inspiration.
-Also, sign up for a visit from a Hipcamp Field Scout Photographer.
+Also, sign up for a visit from a Hipcamp Photographer.
 Their professional pictures boost your listing’s appeal to prospective campers, and they may give you helpful feedback on the lighting in your space and what elements of your land and campsite captivate their eyes the most.Not hosting yet, but want to earn extra money by sharing your land with campers?
-Sign up to host now!
-(Use the promo code journalhost to get an extra $100 when you host your first Hipcamp guest.)
+Sign up to become a Hipcamp Host now!
+(Use the promo code JOURNAL to get an extra $100 when you host your first Hipcamp guest.)